 front and center on their competition home page; it's only on another page, in very small type, that one learns that their winners' recitals are actually given in Weill instead.

 Meanwhile, there are also promoters who help small and regional ensembles — who often hail from other parts of the country — arrange Carnegie Hall concerts.
 Also a rental was hip-hop kingpin Jay-Z's two-night fundraiser at Stern in February (for which, may we note, he donned a tux).

 That's not to tarnish the shine of these performances.
 When you stand at the corner of 56th St. and Seventh Ave. near Carnegie Hall's stage door, you see hordes of proud and excited teenagers, children and amateurs pouring in and out night after night, and their enthusiasm fairly radiates.
 Singing at Carnegie is a huge, huge event in their lives — and rightfully so.

 So how much does a Carnegie Hall rental cost?
-It really depends — and that's no joke.
+It really depends.
 The base cost of renting out Stern on a Friday or Saturday night during the 2012-13 season is $16,810; a Saturday afternoon at Weill can be had for $2,025, before any other charges are considered.
 (Getting front-of-house personnel for a show at Stern during normal hours, for example, runs another $6960.)
 How much you actually pay to rent one of these spaces depends on a variety of factors — and they vary tremendously.
-These include which hall you're booking, which day or night of the week you want to play and your technical needs, such as the size of your ensemble and what it requires, like a sound system or special ighting.
+These include which hall you're booking, which day or night of the week you want to play and your technical needs, such as the size of your ensemble and what it requires, like a sound system or special ;ighting.
 And there are all sorts of other costs to factor in, from stage labor to tickets to insurance to overtime charges.

 So what's the answer to that old joke?
 Practice, practice, practice is good advice — but while you're waiting for an invitation to play there, you might want to practice saving your pennies, too.